 The state legislature has not made renewable energy development a priority, and discussions on the topic have been truncated at best.
 The state does have some hydroelectric power sources and two biomass electric plants fueled by lumber industry waste.

-Alabama is rich in other power resources and enjoys the lowest property tax of any state in the country, making it a hard tax to cut for clean energy incentives.
+Alabama is rich in other power resources and enjoys the lowest property tax of any state in the country, making it hard to incentivize solar with property tax discounts.
 The state income tax, while one of the highest for the poorest families, is—on average—one of the lowest in the United States, which also makes it a poor candidate for incentives to those homeowners who would consider installing solar.

-While the state itself has made no strides toward incentivising private and corporate installations of clean energy sources, a federal program operating regionally has stepped up to the plate.
+While the state itself has made no strides toward incentivizing private and corporate installations of clean energy sources, a federal program operating regionally has stepped up to the plate.

 Those Alabamans who live in the part of the state within the jurisdiction of the Tennessee Valley Association do have access to funding and rebates.